barryclark/jekyll-now/_posts/2020-4-26-graphql-holochain.md

 4. The parameters received by any resolver are: `(parentObject, arguments, context, info)` .
 The `parentObject` represents the object of the type in which your field is defined.

 In our case, in general every resolver we write is going to **make a call to the holochain zome**.
 Then, it's going to **parse the data in the way that the apollo client expects it** to be, and return it.
 But, "how many resolvers should I write?
 And in which fields?", you may be asking.
 The answer is "depends", but as a general rule of thumb you don't have to write resolvers for those fields that match exactly the name of the same property your entry in holochain has.
 You essentially do have to write resolvers for everything else.

-Let's write two resolvers as an example:
+Let's write three resolvers as an example:

 * `allPosts` inside the `Query` type: